sitewhere/sitewhere-load-test/README.md

 If you want to customize SiteWhere Load Testing Node or otherwise have a need to build it from source code, use the following steps.

+**Note that this project has dependencies on SiteWhere 1.0.5 which is an unreleased branch.
+Before building the load test node project, clone the 1.0.5 branch of SiteWhere Server and build it to generate artifacts into your local Maven repository.**

 #### Required Tools #####
 * [Apache Maven] (http://maven.apache.org/)
 * A [GIT] (http://git-scm.com/) client